About Dave Sparkes

 Dave is happy to create beautiful commissioned works of your favourite place, at reasonable prices and executed within promised time schedules.
 Please contact us to discuss your special project.

-All frames are white, with off white matte, a very neutral effect which allows the work to sing without any undue distraction.
+All frames are a neutral wood veneer, with off white matte, a very low key effect which allows the work to sing without any undue distraction.
 They are also designed to harmonise with virtually any decor, in any dwelling.
-The frame windows are acrylic, which means they are light in weight for ease of hanging.
-These frames are also much safer to ship, since glass is extremely fragile and prone to breakage during freight.

 Dave Sparkes has been involved in various creative pursuits for many years.
 He was senior writer/photographer for the iconic surfing magazine, Tracks, for over 20 years.